chan2git/cs50-cybersecurity/README.md

 # cs50-cybersecurity
-This repository holds my recap for HarvardX's CS50: Introduction to Cybersecurity.
+This repository holds my high-level notes and recap for HarvardX's CS50: Introduction to Cybersecurity.
 Each sub-repo is dedicated to highlighting a chapter in the online lecture series.

 ## Table of Contents
 - [Lecture 0: Securing Accounts](https://github.com/chan2git/cs50-cybersecurity/tree/main/lecture0-securing-accounts)